 The village is all ups and downs, with steep narrow alleys carrugi, leading to the sea.
 If you want to venture up to the top of Manarola, make sure you check out the church.
 Today it serves as a religious and community meeting place, but in more ancient times, the bell tower was used as a post to watch for potential pirate raids.

-There are some really nice high quality guesthouses and apartments in Manarola, providing a relaxing atmosphere and spectacular ocean views.
-We've listed the best alternatives for you: Guesthouses and apartments in Manarola.
+There are some really nice high quality hotels and guesthouses in Manarola, providing a relaxing atmosphere and spectacular ocean views.
+We've listed the best alternatives for you: Hotels in Manarola and Guesthouses and apartments in Manarola.

 How to get to Manarola

 Please refer to how to get to Cinque Terre

 • The Church of San Lorenzo built in 1338 in Gothic Ligurian style and the defence tower.